jbdamask/wkid-smaaht/README.md

     ```

     This will:

-        1. Create an Elastic Container Registry repo called "wkid-smaaht-slack", if it doesn't exist
+        1. Create an Elastic Container Registry repo called "wkid-smaaht-slack"
         2. Build an image from the dockerfile
         3. Push the image to the ECR repo
     It can take a couple of minutes to run.
 When finished, note the URI for the repo and save it for later